Global anomalies in $6D$ gauged supergravities: Anomaly-free gauged N=(1,0) , 6D supergravities: Old, recent and new

 \subsection{\it New models}

-In this paper, we are presenting 13 new R-symmetry gauged models in which $n_T=1$ and all local anomalies are canceled by the Green-Schwarz mechanism.
-The gauge groups, matter content and the anomaly coefficients of these models are as follows:
+In this paper, we are presenting 15 new R-symmetry gauged models in which $n_T=1$ and all local anomalies are canceled by the Green-Schwarz mechanism.
+The gauge groups, matter content and the anomaly coefficients of these models are as follows\footnote{We thank Qi You for pointing out a typo in an earlier version of model 18.}

-In computing the anomaly polynomials, it is useful to bear in mind that the ${\bf 56}$ and ${\bf 912}$ of $E_7$, the ${\bf 2N}$ of ${\rm Sp}(N)$ and $2^{\frac{N+1}{2}-1}$ dimensional representations of ${\rm SO}(N)$ for $N=3,4,5\ {\rm mod}\ 8$ are pseudoreal.
-The models 10 and 12 were missed in \cite{Becker:2023zyb}, while all the other new models either involve certain representations or four group factors in addition to $U(1)_R$, which were not considered in \cite{Becker:2023zyb}.
+In computing the anomaly polynomials, it is useful to bear in mind that the ${\bf 56}$ and ${\bf 912}$ of $E_7$, the ${\bf 2N}$ of ${\rm Sp}(N)$ and $2^{\frac{[N+1}{2}]-1}$ dimensional representations of ${\rm SO}(N)$ for $N=3,4,5\ {\rm mod}\ 8$ are pseudoreal.
+The models 9 and 11 were missed in \cite{Becker:2023zyb}, while all the other new models either involve certain representations or four group factors in addition to $U(1)_R$, which were not considered in \cite{Becker:2023zyb}.